 11. Gili Islands

-Many understandably add a side-trip to these three idyllic droplets of turquoise waters and bleached-white sands off the coast of neighbouring Lombok island.
+Many understandably add a side-trip to these three idyllic droplets of turquoise waters and bleached-white sands off the coast of neighboring Lombok island.
 Each is small enough to walk around in under two hours, and there are no vehicles or even motorbikes.
 Gili Trawangan is justifiably labelled the ‘party island’, with sections of the east coast reminiscent of Kuta, so choose your hotel carefully.
 Closest to the Lombok mainland, Gili Air has a more authentic village vibe, while on the quietest islet, Gili Meno, there is little to do but just snorkel and snooze.
 But remember: with minibus transfers and the boat trip, as well as inevitable waiting around, travelling from Bali to Gili T can take 4-5 hours one-way, so don’t be tempted to just ‘pop over’ to the Gilis for 1-2 nights.
 Stay longer and visit each island.